Doc Review Assist

 One-page summary view designed for senior-attorney 5-minute scan; junior attorney still reads underlying documents.

-Per-document-type accuracy reporting and an attorney-graded regression set; refresh cadence tunable per practice group.
+Accuracy reporting per document type, against an attorney-graded regression set.
+Refresh cadence tunable per practice group.

 Architecture, in plain English